Home | Simulations

 As Featured In

-Michelson Interferometer Virtual Lab
+Michelson Interferometer Simulation

-General Aim of Michelson Interferometer Experiment
+General Aim Michelson Interferometer Simulation

-To determine the refractive index of a thin transparent plate.
+To determine the refractive index of a thin transparent plate

-Michelson’s interferometer procedure.
+Michelson’s interferometer simulation procedure.

 • Understand the operation of the interferometer.